opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 # Migrating Clusters from Other Clouds to CCE

-This best practices series showcase how to migrate Kubernetes workloads from other cloud or on-premises Kubernetes environments to the Cloud Container Engine (CCE) on Open Telekom Cloud.
+This best practices series showcase how to migrate Kubernetes workloads from other cloud or on-premises Kubernetes environments to the Cloud Container Engine (CCE) on T Cloud Public.
 It highlights the key considerations for moving applications, container images, and persistent data while ensuring compatibility and service continuity.
-This best practice focuses on leveraging Open Telekom Cloud services such as [OBS](https://docs.otc.t-systems.com/object-storage-service/index.html) and [SWR](https://docs.otc.t-systems.com/software-repository-container/index.html), along with established tools like [Velero](https://velero.io/) to provide a reliable and structured migration path for Kubernetes workloads.
+This best practice focuses on leveraging T Cloud Public services such as [OBS](https://docs.otc.t-systems.com/object-storage-service/index.html) and [SWR](https://docs.otc.t-systems.com/software-repository-container/index.html), along with established tools like [Velero](https://velero.io/) to provide a reliable and structured migration path for Kubernetes workloads.

 <center>
 ![image1](/img/docs/best-practices/containers/cloud-container-engine/en-us_image_0000001402114285.png)